 He co-founded the Street Photography International Collective (SPi).
 It was set up to promote the best work in the genre, and to give a platform to talented yet unrepresented photographers.
 Today the SPi Instagram account is the largest dedicated street photography resource in the world with over 1 million followers.
 Each month SPi has 14 million visits and receives over 100,000 image submissions.

 Alan's own Instagram following now exceeds 400,000 people.

-Alan has written a number of articles for The Independent focusing on humanitarian issues.
+Asides from photography, Alan has written articles for the Independent focusing on humanitarian issues.
 His author page can be found through this link.

 He is also a multi instrumentalist with a background in music production, a field he worked in prior to photography.

 Who are your influences?
 Robert Doisneau, Henri Cartier-Bresson, Ernst Haas, Mary Ellen Mark, Elliott Erwitt, Sebastio Salgado, Cecil Beaton, Fan Ho, Don McCullin.

 What are your favourite cities for Street Photography?
 London, Havana, Istanbul, New York, Kyoto.

 Do you need an assistant?
 I do not work with assistants unless on commercial shoots where somebody is provided.